BasujitaBhattacharya/ASEv3EnterpriseDemo/README.md

 You will need to create GitHub secrets to configure this repository.
 Two of them are related to your certificate and needed when communicating with the Application Gateway.

 You will need to find the base64 value of your certificate and save it in a GitHub Secret.
-To do so run the following command and get the value from the text file generated.
+To do so run the following command from the directory in which cert.pfx was created and get the value from the text file generated.

 ```
 $fileContentBytes = get-content 'cert.pfx' -Encoding Byte